*This article is purely informational and does not constitute medical advice. Consult your healthcare provider about CBD.

 Indeed, animal trials showed promise in the results, which prompted scientists to proceed with human trials.

 Veterans have served their country in the name of protecting peace.
 But, unfortunately, many of them suffer from a debilitating mental disease due to it.

-With the promising benefits of CBD for PTSD growing ever closer, veterans may yet see an alternative treatment to their problem.
+With the promising benefits of CBD, veterans may yet see an alternative treatment to their problem.

 Hemp Crate Co.
 Cares

 Did you know Hemp Crate Co.’s offering not one but THREE assistance programs on your CBD purchases?